tatianaacostag/DevelopersDoc_site/content/en/docs/Services/NetworkTokenization.md

 weight: 50
 ---

-## What is PayU network token solution?
+## What is PayU Network Token solution?

 Network Tokenization processes card payments by replacing the card details with a network-issued token, this leads to higher approval rates and more secure sensitive customer card information.
 Tokenization provides an additional layer of security by replacing sensitive payment information with the unique token, thereby reducing the risk of data breaches, and enhancing customer experience.